 1.0.
 Introduction

 The need to protect our oceans becomes ever more important as the effects of climate change worsen.
 The impacts of climate change on the global ocean are pervasive, manifesting through direct changes to the physical environment including changes in sea surface temperature (SST), acidification and oxygen depletion (Lotterhos et al., 2021) and indirect effects on ecological systems responding to these physical changes.
-These indirect effects include changes in productivity, biodiversity and ecosystem function, all of which are foundational elements of the marine environment.
+These indirect effects include changes in productivity (REF), biodiversity (REF) and ecosystem function (REF), all of which are foundational elements of the marine environment.
 Hence the mitigation of climate change is integral to maintain the health of our oceans.
 However, many other elements of anthropomorphic life also threaten the ocean's well-being and biodiversity.
 Protecting ocean ecosystems from other stressors including overfishing and pollution can also contribute to enhanced resilience in the face of climate change.

 One way Canada is taking action against climate change is through the protection of marine and coastal areas.
 With the renewal of the Marine Conservation Targets Program, Canada’s goal is to have 30% of its coastal/marine areas protected by 2030.
-This will be achieved through the implementation of Marine Protected Areas (MPAs) and other effective area-based conservation measures (OECMs) (DFO 2021).
+This will be achieved through the implementation of Marine Protected Areas (MPAs) and other effective area-based conservation measures (OECMs) (DFO, 2021).
 MPAs in Canada are areas of the ocean that are legally protected to help ensure the conservation of marine ecosystems and species.
-They may be designated due to the presence of special natural features (e.g., unique and productive habitats or diversity hotspots), concentrations of species at risk (e.g., endangered or threatened species under the Canadian Species At Risk Act), and /or due to environmental, cultural and socio-economic importance.
+They may be designated due to the presence of special natural features (e.g., unique and productive habitats or diversity hotspots), concentrations of species at risk (e.g., endangered or threatened species under the Canadian Species At Risk Act), and /or due to environmental, cultural and socio-economic importance (DFO, 2018).
 MPAs in Canada are administered by the Federal Department of Fisheries and Oceans (DFO).
 Their boundaries are decided based on the priorities of various ocean stakeholders (i.e., fisheries, aboriginal communities/organizations, ocean industries, federal and provincial government, conservation groups, coastal communities, etc.).
-The primary goal of the Canadian Marine Conservation Network (a collection of MPAs and OECMs across the nation’s marine bioregions) is to “provide long-term protection of marine biodiversity, ecosystem function and special natural features” with specific objectives developed according to the unique physical, ecological and biological attributes of each area (Canada, 2005).
-With that being said, dynamic ecological changes anticipated with climate change will threaten the ability of some MPAs and their respective networks to achieve their conservation objectives, potentially necessitating changes to site-level management or boundaries, or the configuration of the conservation network as a whole.
+The primary goal of the Canadian Marine Conservation Network (a collection of MPAs and OECMs across the nation’s marine bioregions) is to “provide long-term protection of marine biodiversity, ecosystem function and special natural features” with specific objectives developed according to the unique physical, ecological and biological attributes of each area (Government of Canada, 2005).
+With that being said, dynamic ecological changes anticipated due to climate change will threaten the ability of some MPAs and their respective networks to achieve their conservation objectives, potentially necessitating changes to site-level management or boundaries, or the configuration of the conservation network as a whole.